oras-project/oras/test/e2e/README.md

 ```

 ## Development
-### 1. Using IDEs
+### 1. Using IDE
 Since E2E test suites are added as an nested module, the module file and checksum file are separated from oras CLI.
-To develop E2E tests, it's better to open your IDE or set the working diretory in `$REPO_ROOT/test/e2e/`.
+To develop E2E tests, it's better to set the working directory to `$REPO_ROOT/test/e2e/` or open your IDE at it.

 ### 2. Testing pre-built ORAS Binary
 By default, Gomega builds a temp binary every time before running e2e tests, which makes sure that latest code changes in the working directory are covered.
-If you are only making changes to E2E test code, you may set `ORAS_PATH` towards your pre-built ORAS binary to speed up the testing process
+If you are making changes to E2E test code only, set `ORAS_PATH` towards your pre-built ORAS binary to skip building and speed up the test.

 ### 3. Debugging via `go test`
 E2E specs can be ran natively without `ginkgo`: